duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/04-sim2real/01_project-report-sim2real.md

 ### DuckieTown Integration
 To integrate our model to the duckietown stack and test its performance on the actual robot, we had to create a new ROS node specifically for the task.

-This ROS node acts as a proxy between the camera node publishing the compressed image topic and all the other nodes subscribing to that topic.
-Therefore, all other nodes are now using the generated realistic image instead of a simulated image.
+The idea was to have a ROS node acting as a proxy between the camera image topic and the rest of the perception stack, where simulator images would be augmented with our models.
+Unfortunately, due to a lack of time, our attempt to build that node was a failure.

 ## Formal performance evaluation / Results {#sim2real-final-formal}